-To date, we have primarily funded our operations through sales of equity securities, including our IPO in June 2020 and our follow-on offering in November 2021.
+To date, we have primarily funded our operations through sales of equity securities, including our IPO in June 2020 and our follow-on offering in November 2021, as well as upfront payments from collaboration and research agreements.
 We expect to spend substantial amounts to advance our product candidates into clinical development and to complete the clinical development of, seek regulatory approvals for and commercialize our product candidates, if approved.
 We will require additional capital, which we may raise through equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or other sources to enable us to complete the development and potential commercialization of our product candidates.
 Furthermore, we have incurred and will continue to incur additional costs associated with operating as a public company.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative effect on our financial condition and our ability to pursue our business strategy.
 In addition, attempting to secure additional financing may divert the time and attention of our management from day-to-day activities and harm our product candidate development efforts.
 If we are unable to raise capital when needed or on acceptable terms, we would be forced to delay, reduce, or eliminate certain of our research and development programs.

-As of March 31, 2022, our cash and cash equivalents and marketable securities on hand was \$311.7 million.
-We believe that our existing cash on hand will enable us to fund our operating expenses and capital expenditure requirements into 2024.
+As of September 30, 2022, our cash and cash equivalents and marketable securities on hand was \$370.4 million.
+We believe that our existing cash on hand, will enable us to fund our operating expenses and capital expenditure requirements into 2026.
 However, we will need to obtain substantial additional funding in connection with our continuing operations and planned activities.
 Our future capital requirements will depend on many factors, including: